10 Mistakes to Avoid When Setting Up Your School Counseling Program

 I used to get money raised by the PTO myself.
 The amount averaged about $200- $300 a year.

 In other words, don’t hesitate asking.
-What’s the worse that could happen?
+What’s the worst that could happen?

 And if it’s not too much to put a little plug in here, depending on your budget, consider purchasing the entire WholeHearted School Counseling Storewide Bundle for a (more than) 50% discount!